connysh/conny/README.md

 # Conny

 A tiny [ConnectRPC](https://connectrpc.com) gateway.
-Translates REST, gRPC, and gRPC-Web requests into the Connect protocol using a protobuf descriptor.
+Translates REST, gRPC, and gRPC-Web requests into the Connect, gRPC, or gRPC-Web protocols using a protobuf descriptor.

 ## Install